The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-Equations (2.140) establish the gauge invariance of the $\nabla$-constancy property of the elements of the set (2.8).
+Equation (3.140) may establish the gauge invariance of the $\nabla $ -constancy property of the elements of the set (3.8).

-\section{Spin Curvature and Wave Equations}
+\section{SPIN CURVATURE AND WAVE EQUATIONS}

-We shall now describe systematically the curvature spinors of $\gamma_{aB} {}^{C}$ and $\Gamma_{aB}{}^{C}$.
-The pertinent computational devices carry the definition of a set of spinor differential operators that constitute bivector configurations for torsionless covariant-derivative commutators.
-A rough form of such operators was first utilized by Penrose and Rindler [8] for describing the propagation of some charged spinning fields in the presence of external electromagnetic fields.
-Upon working out the procedures that yield the wave equations for gravitons, one has necessarily to implement a version of the gravitational Bianchi identity which amounts to an extension of that borne by the spinor classification schemes brought up earlier.
-As before, we will bring out the role of the geometric structures for the $\gamma$-formalism without leaving out the characterization of their $\varepsilon$-formalism counterparts.
+We shall now describe systematically the curvature spinors of $\gamma _{aB}{}^{C}$ and $\Gamma _{aB}{}^{C}$.
+The pertinent computational devices carry the definition of a set of spinor differential operators that constitute the bivector configuration for $\nabla _{\lbrack a}\nabla _{b]}$.
+A rough form of such operators was first utilized in Ref.
+[12] for deriving a system of wave equations for some classical spinning fields.
+Upon working out the procedures that yield the wave equations for gravitons, we will have necessarily to implement a version of the gravitational Bianchi identity which amounts to an extension of the one borne by the spinor classification schemes mentioned earlier.
+As before, we will bring out the geometric quantities for the $\gamma $-formalism without leaving out their $ \varepsilon $-formalism counterparts.

-A particularly remarkable geometric feature of the formalisms is that whereas any curvature spinors for the $\gamma$-formalism are subject to tensorial gauge transformation laws, the corresponding structures for the $\varepsilon $-formalism carry a gauge-invariant density character.
-In either formalism, any conjugate gravitational and electromagnetic wave functions supply dynamical states for gravitons and geometric photons of opposite handednesses.
-The gravitational pieces of any curvature splittings for both formalisms likewise give rise to a common gauge-invariant cosmological constant.
-Wave functions for gravitons are geometrically expressed in the same way as for the physically weak cases of covariantly constant $\gamma$-metric spinors, but wave functions for geometric photons are in any such case automatically made into useless vanishing quantities.
-Indeed, a system of gauge-covariant field and wave equations bearing prescribed index configurations is what controls the propagation of gravitons and photons in $\mathfrak{M}$ [24].
+A particularly remarkable feature of the $\gamma \varepsilon $-framework is that whereas any curvature spinors for the $\gamma $-formalism are subject to tensorial gauge transformation laws, the corresponding ones for the $ \varepsilon $-formalism carry a gauge-invariant density character.
+In both formalisms, any conjugate gravitational and electromagnetic wave functions supply dynamical states for gravitons and photons of opposite handednesses.
+The gravitational pieces of the curvature splittings for both formalisms may likewise give rise to a common gauge-invariant expression for the cosmological constant.
+It turns out indeed that a system of gauge-covariant field and wave equations bearing prescribed index configurations is what controls the propagation of gravitons and photons in $\mathfrak{M}$.